UKCloud/documentation/articles/openstack/ostack-how-create-heat-template.md

 ## Next steps

-Generate a heat template for your existing environment.

 This article demonstrated how to create a basic Heat template.
 You can now create your own templates.

 If you want to create template from your existing environment, you can use a tool like Flame that converts an existing environment into a Heat template.
 For more information, see https://github.com/openstack/flame

-The following document provides more options for configuring and creating Heat templates when using UKCloud for OpenStack.
+The following document provides more options for configuring and creating Heat templates when using UKCloud for OpenStack:

 [*Heat Orchestration Template (HOT) specification*](https://docs.openstack.org/heat/rocky/template_guide/hot_spec.html)